monospice/laravel-redis-sentinel-drivers/README.md

 For this configuration method, we'll modify the following config files:

  - *config/database.php* - to define the Redis Sentinel connections
+ - *config/broadcasting.php* - to define the Redis Sentinel broadcaster
  - *config/cache.php* - to define a Redis Sentinel cache store
  - *config/session.php* - to set the Redis Sentinel connection for sessions
  - *config/queue.php* - to define a Redis Sentinel queue connection